Tibial nerve dysfunction is a loss of movement or sensation in the foot from damage to the tibial nerve.

 Treatment is aimed at restoring feeling and strength to the foot and toes.
 In some cases, no treatment is needed, and patients will recover on their own.
 Severe loss of sensation may lead to toe or foot sores (ulcers) and infections.

-Surgery to enlarge the tarsal tunnel will reduce pressure on the tibial nerve and may benefit some people.
+Surgery to enlarge the tarsal tunnel or transfer the nerve helps reduce pressure on the tibial nerve and may benefit some people.

 Physical therapy exercises may help some people maintain muscle strength.